In conversation with Nik Sharma

 Fan Fan Doughnuts

-Ok, ok, you find a traditional challah here but hear us out.
-Rumour has it - Fan Fan, a fan-favorite (no pun intended) doughnut destination is rolling out a Rosh Hashanah special on September 21st.
+Ok, ok, you won’t find a traditional challah here but hear us out.
+Rumor has it - Fan Fan, a fan-favorite (no pun intended) doughnut destination is rolling out a Rosh Hashanah special.
 It won’t be a typical challah loaf, but a fun play on the tradition with a braided doughnut!
 Or doughllah?
 Maybe challoughnut?
 All we know, is it will hit the sweet spot (quite literally).

 448 Lafayette Ave, Brooklyn, NY 11205